MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P7-Setting-Up-Collisions/content.md

 Binary values only contain 1s and 0s!

 Contact, and Collision Bit masks use the same values.
-The physics engine compares all three values to detmermine which objects will collide and which contacts it should tell you about.
+The physics engine compares all three values to determine which objects will collide and which contacts it should tell you about.

 When the *category* value of an object has a 1 in the same position as the value for *collision* then the objects collide.
 The same is true for contacts.
 For example, objects of category: